January 22, 2015

 We've spent most of the past year fixing that.
 It's been a hard road, but we're there.
 We spent months digging deep into the root of issues and permanently fixing them.
 With your help, we identified the top issues and solved them.
 We brought on a new product manager who has now taken ownership of the product with my full support.
 We implemented better development practices like code reviews, hired two quality assurance engineers to test everything, and adopted the mentality that no user-facing bugs are acceptable.

 And I'm happy to tell you today that we've turned a corner.
 Performance is up 10X.
 Bug reports are drastically down.
 Our sales and customer success teams no longer say that product malfunctions are the primary reason for lost opportunities.
-We've launched a new, working, and stable iPhone, iPad, Android apps
+We've launched a new, working, and stable iPhone, iPad, Android apps, and Outlook plugins.

 It's been a long road, but we are there.
 We still will have product issues that we stamp out quickly, compatibility issues that we'll help you with, and under-the-hood improvements our engineers work deep into the night on.